JimDesu/basis-lang/README.md

     'r <- n % d
 ```

 A caller may now write `#x <- quotrem: 'remainder, 10, 3` to bind the quotient to `x` while supplying `'remainder` as the slot for the remainder.
-The same rule applies to commands that mix productive and reference parameters: any combination of two or more writeable slots requires `-> name` to designate which is the expression-style result.
+The same rule applies to commands that mix CREATE and UPDATE parameters: any combination of two or more writeable slots requires `-> name` to designate which is the expression-style result.

 Implicit context parameters appear after a `/` separator, taking precedence-by-uniqueness-of-type from the caller's lexical scope: